 - VITO - leading technology and research centre for cleantech and sustainable growth

-The General Representation supports both initiatives from Flemish Universities and research centres, as well as from research initiatives with a Flemish connection such as the historic research at St Andrew University about 'Scotland and the Flemish People' or seminars about Flanders Field, such as Cardiff University.
+The Diplomatic Representation supports both initiatives from Flemish Universities and research centres, as well as from research initiatives with a Flemish connection such as the historic research at St Andrew University about 'Scotland and the Flemish People' or seminars about Flanders Field, such as Cardiff University.